Redmond Airport

 Ciudad de Redmond, Oregón - Roberts Field, Aeropuerto Municipal de Redmond

-RDM does not provide assistance to/from the terminal curb.
-Wheelchairs are available in the main terminal for public/personal use.
 For wheelchair service or additional assistance, from the ticket counter through the security checkpoint, to/from the gate/aircraft, please pre-arrange these services directly with your air carrier at the ticket counter, by calling their reservations number, or by visiting their website (see information below)

 www.alaskaair.com